VALUE-Leaderboard/DataRelease/DATA.md

 ### video2dur_idx

 Each of the retrieval datasets is also accompanied by a `video2dur_idx` file, containing mappings from video name to video duration and video idx (used for submission).
-For example, `tvr_video2dur_idx.json` is the for TVR, each entry in this file is:
+For example, `tvr_video2dur_idx.json` is for TVR, each entry in this file is:
 ```
 {
   "castle_s01e01_seg02_clip_20": [